Yena830/2024Fall_projects_liars_dice/README.md

 ![img_8.png](images/img_8.png)

 ### 2. Preferred Dice Bid
+We set player0 to use preferred dice bid strategy.
+##### Expected result: The Prefer-Bid Hypothesis suggests that a player who prioritizes bidding using the face value of the dice they hold in the highest quantity will outperform opponents using random strategies.
+This hypothesis assumes that leveraging personal dice knowledge provides a statistical advantage in the game.
 #### a.
 Test for original player order
 ![img_12.png](images/img_12.png)
 #### b.
 Test for randomized player order